labja/IntraPat/README.md

 # 3       3      3       0.3 TRUE
 # 4       4      1       0.1 FALSE
 ```
-res_median displays the median values over the simulated trials. accuracy is the percentage of trials which recommend the correct dose for phase II. freq_dose displays the doses given at each dose level. n_pat is the total number of fully treated patients at each dose level.
-As before a dose in the intra-patient escalation stage is counted as 1/intra_days full treatments. freq_pat is the frequency a dose level has been given.
+freq_pat is the frequency a dose level has been given.
 For example, in this case 4.66 % of doses have been given at dose level 1. freq_mtd_est display the how often a dose is recommended for phase II. n_rp2d is the total number and freq_rp2d is the frequency.
 For example, in this case dose level 3 is recommended in three out of ten trials (30 %).

 ## Accessing simulated data